How Cryptocurrency is Stolen and Whether a User Can Recover it Independently

 What to Do if Your Cryptocurrency is Stolen?

-1. Gather Evidence: Collect all the documents mentioned above: transaction history, screenshots, correspondence, etc.
+- Gather Evidence: Collect transaction history, screenshots, and correspondence.

-3. Report to the Police: Report the crime to the local police to open a criminal case.
+- Report to the Police: Open a formal criminal case.

-4. Flag Stolen Funds: Flag the addresses to which your assets were stolen to hinder their further movement and help track the movement of your stolen crypto.
+- Flag Stolen Funds: Tag addresses to track the movement of your stolen crypto.

-Additionally, move any remaining funds to new wallets and change the passwords for all your cryptocurrency accounts.
+Additionally, move any remaining funds to new wallets and change all passwords.